desain/owlbear-emanation/README.md

      */
     opacity?: number;
     /**
      * ID of player this aura will be visible to.
-If not provided, the aura will be visible to eveyrone.
+If not provided, the aura will be visible to everyone.
      * If set to null, the aura will not be visible.
      */
     visibleTo?: string | null;